artonoximee/matiere-directory-js/README.md

 ## Security

 Since this is a fully client-side website, the Airtable API Key is stored in a readable JS file.
 This is a major security threat.
-However, the main goal of this work is to work on the website's front-end side.
+However, the main goal of this experiment is to work on the website's front-end side.
 Moreover, [this process](https://support.airtable.com/docs/creating-a-read-only-api-key), described by Airtable has been followed in order to create an API Key that has a read-only access.

 ## Live version